kord-network/docs/concepts/identity.md

 ### Metadata

-Meta Identity metadata MUST constitute two parts; Core and Auxiliary.
+META Identity metadata MUST constitute two parts; Core and Auxiliary.
 Core metadata is REQUIRED and can be defined only once.
 The Auxiliary metadata is OPTIONAL, and an arbitrary number of Auxiliary metadata items may be defined.

-Metadata may ONLY be changed by the Meta Identity owner.
+Metadata may ONLY be changed by the META Identity owner.

 #### Core